lhcb/starterkit-lessons/second-analysis-steps/simulation-dkfiles.md

 End
 ```
 The commented actually contains vital information and is parsed during the compilation to create the `<event-type>.py` file that is given to `Gauss` as one of its options!
 The EventType is a series of flags which controls the generation.
-The rules for this are described in detail in [LHCb-2005-034](https://cds.cern.ch/record/855452/files/lhcb-2005-034.pdf).
+The rules for this are described in detail in [LHCb-2005-034](https://cds.cern.ch/record/855452/files/lhcb-2005-034.pdf) and also a [website](http://cloud.e5.physik.tu-dortmund.de/eventtype/) that allows you to build/parse event-types.
-An example for the first digit: 1 = contains b quark, 2 = c quark, 3 = min bias ...
+For example for the first digit: 1 = contains b quark, 2 = c quark, 3 = min bias ...
 Similarly, the document specifies the conventions for the "NickName" - which also has to be the filename.
 Note that once MC has been produced from a given DecFile, it is not allowed to be changed, so you never need to worry about which version of DecFiles you are looking at when trying to understand existing samples.
 The "Cuts" field specifies which one of a predetermined set of cut tools are used.
 Additional python code can be added to the resulting configuration file: